migtools/oadp-non-admin/docs/architecture.md

 > **NOTE:** If needed, you can test NAC alone by running `make build-installer` and `oc apply -f ./dist/install.yaml`.
 You may want to customize namespace (`openshift-adp-system`) and container image (`quay.io/konveyor/oadp-non-admin:latest`) in that file prior to deploying it to your cluster.

 NAC objects are included in OADP operator through `make update-non-admin-manifests` command, which is run in OADP operator repository.
-To run the command:
+The workflow for updating NAC objects:
+- create branch in NAC repository and make the necessary changes
-- switch to OADP operator repository branch you want to update
+- create branch in OADP operator repository and run `make update-non-admin-manifests` command, pointing to previously created NAC branch.
-- clone NAC compatible branch with the OADP operator repository branch you are (to check branches compatibility, see [OADP version compatibility](../README.md#oadp-version-compatibility)).
 Example:
     ```sh
-    git clone --depth=1 git@github.com:migtools/oadp-non-admin -b oadp-1.4
-    ```
-- run `make update-non-admin-manifests` command, pointing to previously cloned NAC compatible branch.
-Example:
-    ```sh
     NON_ADMIN_CONTROLLER_PATH=/home/user/oadp-non-admin make update-non-admin-manifests
     ```
-- create pull request targeting OADP operator repository branch you want to update
+- create pull requests both in NAC and OADP operator repositories (OADP operator repository pull request must be merged first)

 > **NOTE:** Manual steps required in OADP operator repository branch prior to implementation of `make update-non-admin-manifests` command:
 > - `RELATED_IMAGE_NON_ADMIN_CONTROLLER` must be already set in `config/manager/manager.yaml` file